pdohara/gitinit/contents/pages/fixing-mistakes.md

 	    Initial commit

-  Here git is telling us what commits it is tracking, when they occured, who did them and what the comment was.
+  Here git is telling us what commits it is tracking, when they occurred, who did them and what the comment was.
 This is good information, but the display is a little verbose.
 As the number of commits increases we are going to have a real issue looking at more than a little of the history at a time.
 Fortunately the log command allows for us to change the output:

 	git log --decorate --graph --oneline --date-order
 	* f6d26b1 (HEAD, master) Added Micheal